transdigiware/blockchain/howto/ibp-console-create-app.md

 ## Invoking a smart contract by using the SDK
 {: #ibp-console-app-invoke}

 After you generate the application signing certificate and private key and store them in a wallet, you are ready to submit a transaction.
-You need to know the name of the smart contract and the name of the channel it was instantiated on.
+You need to know the name of the smart contract and the name of the channel it was deployed on.
 You can use the steps below to invoke a smart contract with the [Fabric SDK for Node.js](https://hyperledger.github.io/fabric-sdk-node/release-2.2/index.html){: external}.

 1. Save the file below on your local machine as `invoke.js`.
 Save the file in the same directory as `enrollUser.js`